gnanavardhan2222/Driver-Drowsiness/README.md

-# Driver-Drowsiness# Driver Drowsiness Detection System
+# Driver Drowsiness Detection System

-#  **Driver Drowsiness Detection System** is a real-time safety application designed to monitor a driver’s alertness and reduce accidents caused by fatigue.
+**Driver Drowsiness Detection System** is a real-time safety application designed to monitor a driver’s alertness and reduce accidents caused by fatigue.
 The system uses computer vision and machine learning techniques to detect signs of drowsiness, such as prolonged eye closure, and provides timely alerts to the driver.

 ## 🚀 Features
 - **Real-Time Monitoring**: Detects driver drowsiness in real-time using a webcam.